Hafez: Satire, religion, and politics

 Though Hafez is well known for his poetry, he is less commonly recognized for his intellectual and political contributions.
 A defining feature of Hafez' poetry is its ironic tone and the theme of hypocrisy, widely believed to be a critique of the religious and ruling establishments of the time.
 Persian satire developed during the 14th century, within the courts of the Mongol Empire.
 In this period, Hafez and other notable early satirists, such as Ubayd Zakani, produced a body of work that has since become a template for the use of satire as a political device.
 Many of his critiques are believed to be targeted at the rule of Mubariz al-Din Muhammad, specifically, towards the disintegration of important public and private institutions.

 His work, particularly his imaginative references to monasteries, convents, Shahneh, and muhtasib, ignored the religious taboos of his period, and he found humor in some of his society's religious doctrines.
 Employing humor polemically has since become a common practice in Iranian public discourse and satire is now perhaps the de facto language of Iranian social commentary.
+Hafez was influenced by ancient Iran and Zoroastrian religion, and the terminology of this religion has been consistently used in his poems.
+Examples are "Mogh", "Mogh-bache", "Jamshid" etc.

 Modern English editions

 A standard modern English edition of Hafez is Faces of Love (2012) translated by Dick Davis for Penguin Classics.
-Beloved: 81 poems from Hafez (Bloodaxe Books, 2018) is a recent English selection noted by Fatemeh Keshavarz (Roshan Institute for Persian studies, University of Maryland) for preserving "that audacious and multilayered richness one finds in the originals".
+Beloved: 81 poems from Hafez (Bloodaxe Books, 2018) translated by Mario Petrucci, is a recent English selection, noted by Fatemeh Keshavarz (Roshan Institute for Persian studies, University of Maryland) for preserving "that audacious and multilayered richness one finds in the originals".

 Peter Avery translated a complete edition of Hafez in English, The Collected Lyrics of Hafiz of Shiraz, published in 2007.
 It was awarded Iran's Farabi prize.
 Avery's translations are published with notes explaining allusions in the text and filling in what the poets would have expected their readers to know.
 An abridged version exists, titled Hafiz of Shiraz: Thirty Poems: An Introduction to the Sufi Master.

+Certain English-language poems have been incorrectly attributed to Hafez.
+The American poet Daniel Ladinsky has published a number of volumes of poetry that describes its contents as "poems inspired by Hafiz" or "poems of Hafiz" or "renderings of Hafiz."
+Some readers have understood this to mean that they are translations of poems written by Hafiz.
+However, the author has acknowledged that these are original poems inspired by Hafiz and they are not translations of Hafiz poems.